weareleaf/handbook/disciplinary-procedures/unsatisfactory-conduct-and-misconduct.md

-# unsatisfactory conduct and misconduct
+# Unsatisfactory conduct and misconduct

 You will be liable to disciplinary action if you are found to have acted in any of the following ways:-
 - failure to abide by the general health and safety rules and procedures;